Jump to:

 - 1 cup mayonnaise

-- 2 tbsp finely chopped pickles (optional, but very tasty)
+- 2 tablespoon finely chopped pickles (optional, but very tasty)

-- 1-2 tbsp white vinegar (start with one, add to taste; you can also use lemon juice or a combination)
+- 1-2 tablespoon white vinegar (start with one, add to taste; you can also use lemon juice or a combination)

-- 2 tbsp finely chopped fresh chives or parsley or tarragon or a mix
+- 2 tablespoon finely chopped fresh chives or parsley or tarragon or a mix

 This looks delicious - using your recipe this weekend!